ruizguille/voice-assistant/README.md

 poetry run local-assistant
 ```

-### Full-Stack Application
+### Full-Stack Web Application

-To run the full-stack application:
+To run the full-stack web application:

-1. Start the backend server:
+1. Activate the virtual environment for the backend and start the backend server:

     ```bash
     cd backend
+    poetry shell
     fastapi dev app/main.py
     ```